gonwan/blog/source/_posts/2025/20250728-blissos-as-an-android-emulator-under-linux.md

 With all the issues listed above.
 I think it is better to use `MumuPlayer` for Android emulation, especially games from Mainland China.
 They just add obstacles for unofficial or unknown emulator environments.
 Combination of `QEMU` and `BlissOS` cannot always bypass these limitations.

+If a game provides a Windows client, running with `wine` or `steam/proton` is also an alternative.